Conquering Childhood Arthritis

 Donors also allow us to continue offering a variety of investigator-initiated grants in partnership with CARRA.
 These range from specific research support, through training and site support funding.
 Investigators can learn more about Arthritis Foundation-funded research opportunities on the CARRA Grants and Funding page.

-As a member of the Patients, Advocates & Rheumatology Teams Network for Research & Service (PARTNERS), we are working with other consortium members to create a platform that includes the participation and voice of patients and families in research that they feel is most important to their lives in living with the disease.
-When patients and families register with PARTNERS, information is collected about them, their disease, backgrounds, skills and interests that help identify the participation activities they will find most meaningful.
+As a member of the Patients, Advocates & Rheumatology Teams Network for Research & Service (PARTNERS), we are working with other consortium members to create a platform that includes the participation and voice of patients and families in research that they feel is most important to those living with the disease.
+When patients and families register with PARTNERS, information is collected about them, their illness, backgrounds, skills and interests that help identify the participation activities they will find most meaningful.
 Once registered, they will be informed of opportunities for participation within PARTNERS.
-Opportunities may include participation in the following ways:

 - Completing online surveys

 - Contribute personal experience and skills on projects

 - Contribute to research topic ideas and help write research study questions

 - Provide patient perspective to study design

 - Helping researchers communicate technical study results in a way that is more meaningful for patients and families